mapletree111/WebCrawler/README.md

 to the main thread.
 However, this could create a hard stop on the application if all workers are waiting and none are removing items off the list.
 In this situation, limiting the depth of how far a worker should go will alleviate a wedge queue.

+# Conclusion
+The next step would be to attached a database to this program.
+This will solve the increasing HEAP allocation issue and allow the app to run longer.